 It’s also useful to note how many coins can be issued in each cryptocurrency.
 Many traders have flocked to Bitcoin because of its hard limit on issuance, just 21 million.
 If money continues to flow into Bitcoin and demand rises, this fixed limit virtually ensures that the price will rise over time.
 While that may be good for traders, the volatility makes Bitcoin harder to use as a currency.

 In contrast, Ethereum’s issuance is unlimited, but it has a fixed issuance schedule, which may slow the production of new coins.
 Meanwhile, the production of Dogecoin is unlimited, which is part of the joke.
-That unlimited issuance hasn’t seemed to stifle the currency from skyrocketing in 2021, rising from about a half-penny a coin on Jan.
+That unlimited issuance didn’t seem to stifle the currency from skyrocketing in 2021, rising from about a half-penny a coin on Jan.
 1 to more than $0.60 in May.
-However, the coin continued to trend downward through the course of 2021.
+However, the coin trended downward through the course of 2021 and well into 2022.